Christy Hemme: Singles competition (2008–2009)

-Ring announcer and interviewer (2009–2016)
+Ring announcer, interviewer, and backstage roles (2009–2016; 2022-2025)

 On the December 10 episode of Impact!
 Hemme debuted in her new role as a backstage interviewer.
 On December 16, 2009, Hemme announced her retirement from in-ring competition.
 On April 7, 2010, Dixie Carter announced that Hemme had signed a new multi-year deal with the company.
 On the December 2 episode on Impact!, Hemme was involved in a small backstage catfight with Cookie during a brawl with Cookie's cohort, X Division Champion Robbie E, and Jay Lethal.
 On the December 16 episode of Impact!, Hemme came out during an X Division Championship match between Robbie E and Lethal and handcuffed herself to Cookie, thus preventing her from interfering in the match and subsequently costing Robbie the X Division Championship.
 After the match, Hemme and Lethal celebrated, which led to a kiss between the two.

 On the April 28, 2011 episode of Impact!, Hemme began working as a ring announcer.
 On the September 20, 2012 episode of Impact Open Fight Night, Hemme was called out by Tara, only to be attacked by her after she refused to say Tara was her favorite Knockout.
 Miss Tessmacher then made the save for Hemme.

 In November 2013, Hemme was put in a storyline with Samuel Shaw, after Hemme interviewed Shaw at his home.
 Shaw later became an obsessed fan of Hemme, and started asking her on dates, including one in his house, where it was shown that Shaw had a room full of posters and a mannequin of Hemme.
 Hemme was confronted by Shaw on the February 27 episode of Impact Wrestling after an incident the previous week, in which she was injured when Shaw attacked Mr. Anderson.
 Hemme was used as a shield by Shaw to fend off Mr. Anderson after Anderson attempted to save Hemme from Shaw after she slapped him as well as exact revenge for the previous week's attack.

 On April 7, 2014, Hemme was announced as member of the TNA creative team.
 On April 24, 2015, episode of Impact Wrestling, Hemme was attacked by the debuting Jade and Marti Bell of The Dollhouse, after Jade lost a match to Laura Dennis.
 In February 2016, Hemme took an hiatus from TNA being replaced by Jeremy Borash.
 On April 1, 2016, she announced her departure from TNA.

+In March 2022, Hemme returned to TNA, now known as Impact Wrestling, in a backstage capacity, working in production.
+At Slammiversary later that year, returning to her ring announcing duties for one night only.
+She once again returned to the company, now once again known as TNA, in the fall of 2024.
+She had begun to hold the position of Head of Marketing.
+However, in February 2025, Hemme departed the company once again.